jhftss/POC/README.md

 # POC

-A collection of POC &amp; Exploit for the vulnerabilities I discovered.
+A public collection of POCs &amp; Exploits for the vulnerabilities I discovered.

 **For research purposes only!**